(This post may contain links from our affiliates. Please read my DISCLOSURE for more info.)

 1.)
 When FanDuel first came out, there was no software.
 There was no game theory; no literature on the subject.
 Fast forward a few years and now there are dozens of websites loaded with information on how to improve your game.
 (My two favorite resources: Rotogrinders and DFS Reddit)

 2.)
-More impressive than these strategy sites however, is the projection software that’s now available to the average player.
+More impressive than these strategy sites, however, is the projection software that’s now available to the average player.
 These companies offer a seriously huge edge to anyone who’s using their services.
 It’s my guess that in the near future, you won’t be able to win without the help of such software.
 The advantage is that significant.

 When it comes to DFS lineup optimizers and projection software, you have plenty of options.
-I’ve purchased subscriptions to all the major platforms and each have their own set of pros and cons.
+I’ve purchased subscriptions to all the major platforms and each has their own set of pros and cons.
 After testing each one, I’ve found RotoQL to be the (current) best.

 It’s my favorite by a long shot and I have no doubt their software has significantly improved my results.
 In this review, I hope to show you how I use it to consistently outperform my competition on FanDuel.